 Coffee Processing

-Sources: El Arte del Café by Sébastien Racineux & Chung-Leng Tran (Lunwerg, 2017); The Coffee Roaster’s Companion by Scott Rao (2014); Kofio.co (website)
+Sources: El Arte del Café by Sébastien Racineux & Chung-Leng Tran (Lunwerg, 2017); The Coffee Roaster’s Companion by Scott Rao (2014); Kofio.co (website); SICAFESA (website); Tierra Bendita (website); The Barn (website); Tim Wendelboe (website); Pinhalense (website)

 Once harvested, coffee cherries must be processed — dried and depulped — to extract the green bean.
 The method chosen shapes the flavour profile as fundamentally as origin or variety. (source: El Arte del Café)